곤약 잘 못 먹으면 배 아프죠 조심해야죠

 I tried to cook rice with konjac rice about two years ago.

-I bought a box, but the konjac rice has already been soaked.
+I bought a box, but the konjac rice was already soaked.

 I don't think I can digest it.